Last Updated on

 This breed only comes in white or cream, with thick fur well-suited for the cold (note: does not handle heat well).

 The Swiss Shepherd has a graceful stance with low-lying hips tapering up to an erect head and pointed ears that resemble that of a regal arctic wolf.
-It reaches a height of 22-26 inches (55-65 cm) and ranges in weight from 77-85 lbs.
-(35-40 kg).
+As we mentioned above it reaches a height of 22-26 inches (55-65 cm) and ranges in weight from 55-88 lbs.
+(24-40 kg).

-The average lifespan of the White Swiss Shepherd is 12-13 years.
+The average lifespan of the White Swiss Shepherd is around 12 years.

 3. This Dog is the Mellow Cousin of the Shepherd Family